trueNAHO/university-programming-fundamentals-2/docs/CONTRIBUTING.md

 not align with our vision, require further discussion, or may be better suited for a fork.
 Here are some examples that may fall into this category:

+- Plagiarism
-- Features that cannot be implemented before the final project deadline
+- Features exceeding final project deadline

 If you are uncertain about whether your contribution aligns with the scope of this project, please refer to the [What We Want](#what-we-want) section.
 Feel